SimIntToolkit/cpswt-core/README.md

-# UCEF Java Core
+# CPSWT Java Core

-The core implementation of the Universal Cyber-Physical Systems Environment for Federation (UCEF), including integration of Java federates and the federation manager.
+The core implementation of the Cyber-Physical Systems WindTunnel (CPSWT), including integration of Java federates and the federation manager.

-This repository is meant to be used in conjunction with the UCEF virtual machine available at https://github.com/usnistgov/ucef and cannot be used on its own.